 Listening: Listening for Gist & Detail B2 - Lesson 1: Understanding the Main Ideas & Supporting Details of Complex Speech on Concrete & Abstract Topics

-Welcome to B2 Listening!
-At this level, we will practice understanding complex speech on both concrete and abstract2 topics.
-Today's goal is to identify a speaker's main ideas and the supporting details1 they use to explain them.
+At this level, your goal is to understand complex speech on both concrete and abstract topics.
+In this lesson, you will practice identifying a speaker's main ideas and the specific supporting details (examples, facts, reasons) they use to explain them.

-Listen to this talk about a local market.
-First, identify the two main benefits.
-Then, listen again for the supporting details for each benefit.
+Listen to this talk about shopping at a local market.
+As you listen, identify the two main benefits the speaker mentions and the details that support each one.

 1. What is the first main benefit mentioned?